 How To Look Stylish With Head Scarf During Chemo

-Luckily, there are many ways to cope with the changes that lie ahead.
+There are many ways to cope with the changes that lie ahead.
 For example, the upcoming changes to your physical appearance.
 Unfortunately, hair loss is often a side-effect of chemo.
 So, it is important to discover ways to make you feel more confident.
 If you prefer to hide your hair loss there are plenty of possibilities available.

 One highly popular option is the use of chemo headscarves.
 They are an elegant, comfortable and practical way to cover your scalp.
 Plus, they keep your head warm and cozy.
 This is especially vital during the colder months of the year.
 Also, there are chemo sun hats that protect you from UV rays.